-A: Print and fill out of our Membership Application.
+A: Print and fill out of our Membership Application (note: the application is currently unavailable as it is being updated; questions can be sent to firstname.lastname@example.org or email@example.com).
 Make sure page 3 is signed by all family members age 18 or older included in the application.
 If you need additional space for signatures, please use the back of page 3.

 Please note we need the completed application (including signatures) along with payment before you will be eligible to sail for the year.
 Once the secretary has recorded your completed application and payment, you and family members that have signed the application will be added to the list sent to the dockmasters.
 Then you are welcome to come out sailing!